Service You Can Count On

-With this diverse background and his exceptional counseling skills, we are able to see problems from every point of view, provide superior analysis of every issue and tailor the best strategy for each client, often without the expense of litigation.
+With this diverse background and our exceptional counseling skills, we are able to see problems from every point of view, provide superior analysis of every issue, and tailor the best strategy for each client, often without the expense of litigation.
 However, if litigation is required, we are able.
 Mr. Smith has tried over 50 jury trials and over 100 workers compensation cases before the North Carolina Industrial Commission.

 Employment Law Guidance For Employees and Employers

 Employees seek our counsel on employment contracts, contract negotiations, covenants not to compete, and severance packages.
-We also negotiate and litigate claims for discrimination,breach of contract, wrongful termination and workers’ compensation.
+We also negotiate and litigate claims for discrimination,breach of contract, wrongful termination, and workers’ compensation.

 Employers count on us to advise regarding employment contracts, employment policies, discipline issues, investigations upon complaints, and strategies for reducing workers compensation and discrimination claims.
-We also represent employers before the Equal Employment Opportunity Commission (EEOC) and both Federal and State Department of Labors, defend employers against workers’ compensation and discrimination claims and handle union negotiations and union grievances.
+We also represent employers before the Equal Employment Opportunity Commission (EEOC) and both Federal and State Department of Labors, defend employers against workers’ compensation and discrimination claims, and handle union negotiations and union grievances.